Data Annotation

 Reduced agility and slower iteration cycles

-Additionally, cutting corners early on can slow the path to production in later stages of ML model development.
-Crowdsourcing — especially when annotators are anonymous — does not lend itself to an agile labeling process.
-Many ML engineers prefer to stay close to their data in the early stages of their AI projects, with tight feedback loops to uncover and mitigate edge cases, iterate on labeling instructions, and ultimately get better results more quickly.
+Cutting corners early can slow the path to production later.
+Crowdsourcing, especially with anonymous annotators, does not lend itself to an agile labeling process.
+Many ML engineers prefer to stay close to their data in the early stages, with tight feedback loops to uncover and mitigate edge cases, refine labeling instructions, and reach better results more quickly.

 Greater data security risks

-Your data is valuable intellectual property, especially if it is important enough to be a key component in your machine learning initiatives.
-Yet crowdsourcing typically relies on a large distributed workforce, making it difficult to control physical security measures.
-If you outsource, can you confidently answer the following questions:
+Your data is valuable intellectual property, especially when it is a key component of your machine learning initiatives.
+Crowdsourcing typically relies on a large distributed workforce, which makes it difficult to control physical security.
+If you outsource, can you confidently answer the following:

 • Are all annotators labeling your data from a secure location, on a secure machine and network?

-• How would such a vendor even identify a security breach of client data when their contractors aren’t subject to the IT and security monitoring inherent to company infrastructure?
+• How would the vendor even identify a security breach of client data when their contractors are not subject to the IT and security monitoring inherent to company infrastructure?

 Understanding when outsourced data labeling fits your use case